timeglass/glass/README.md

 __Features:__

-- The timer __automatically starts__ when you switch to a (new) branch using `git checkout` or upon detecting any file activity in the repository
+- The timer __automatically starts__ when make any file changes in the repository
 - The timer __automatically pauses__ when it doesn't detect any file activity for a while
 - The time you spent is automatically added to the next `git commit`
 - The timer increments in discreet steps: the _minimal billable unit_ (MBU), by default this is 1 minute.